luffyxxsenpai/k8-level/README.md

 - `kubectl apply -f cloudnative-pg.yaml` this will start our db cluster with all the required resources like pods, pv, pvc, svc etc.

 - `kubectl get svc` you will see 3 different svc of our cluster with r,ro,rw access level so we can use the suitable one for our application, not all needs rw access, some only need r access like result microservice.
+---
+## Version6

+### probes
+- to have some fault tolarence in our applicaiton, we are adding probes
+- worker dont have any cause i couldnt figure out how to have it without changing worker code
+- they are useful and not very hard

+---